wftutorials/android-beginner-tutorial/README.md

 To do this we use `getResources.getDrawable` function and pass in the reference being `R.drawable.cover`.

-In the example below.
-We assigned a onclick listener to the second button (button 1) and when we load our application we click button one to see the image.
+In the example shown below.
+We assigned a onclick listener to the second button (button 1) and when we load our application we click the button one to see the image.

 [display_image_dynamically.gif]